 1) Lewin’s Change Management Model

-Lewin’s model was one of the earliest models to be introduced for simplifying Change Management.
+Lewin’s Change Management Model is one of the earliest models to be introduced for simplifying Change Management.
 It is one of the most used Change Management Tools in various industries.
 It provides a three-stage framework that helps organisations understand and navigate the change process.
 The three stages are known as unfreezing, changing, and refreezing.
 Let’s look at these stages in detail:

-a) Unfreeze: The first stage of Lewin’s model is called ‘unfreeze’, and it refers to the act of ‘unfreezing’ the existing mindset and beliefs of the employees of the organisation to prepare them for change.
+a) Unfreeze: It refers to the act of ‘unfreezing’ the existing mindset and beliefs of the employees of an organisation to prepare them for change.

 By highlighting the gap between the current state and the desired future state, unfreezing helps overcome resistance to change and motivates individuals to embrace new possibilities, simplifying Change Management.